digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-23.md

 * Will visit Grundfos and meet Aarhus Vand next week.
 * Working with Kristoffer to improve the INTO-CPS DSE launch and configuration components.

+### Prasad Talasila
+* HUBCAP Sandbox implementation on AWS.
+* Creation of research objectives and Security middleware paper outline for HUBCAP Task 5.4.
+This was done in collaboraion with Hugo and Tomas.
+* Revision of Co-Sim paper on Testing and Upgrade of INTO-CPS application.
+* Participation in DIGITbrain meeting and understanding about the components proposed for DIGITbrain project architecture.

 ## Sub-projects status